St Catherine's Hill Winchester

 Climb this small hill in Winchester for fine views over the town, the River Itchen and the surrounding countryside of the South Downs.
 It's a very pretty area with the chalk downland covered in wild flowers including bird's-foot trefoil, salad burnet, dropwort and several types of orchid.
 This attracts 25 different types of butterfly such as marbled white, chalkhill blue and brown argus.
 There are also the ramparts of an Iron Age hill fort, a 17th/18th century mizmaze and a copse of beech trees containing the site of a 12th century chapel.

 There is a car park just north of the hill where you can pick up the footpaths to the hill.
 You could also walk from the centre of town which is only about a mile away.
-If you're coming by bike then National Cycle Network route 23 runs right past the hill along the river.
+If you're coming by bike then National Cycle Route 23 runs right past the hill along the river.

 To turn this into a longer circular walk descend the hill and head south along the River Itchen to St Cross Bridge.
 Cross the bridge and then return on the other side of the river to Winchester College and the town.